 By default, the user root is the only PBS Operator and Manager.
 To allow other users to be privileged, the server attributes operators and managers will need to be set (i.e., as root, issue 'qmgr -c 'set server managers += <USER1>@<HOST>').
-See "TORQUE/PBS Integration Guide - RM Access Control" in the Moab Workload Manager Administrator's Guide.
+See TORQUE/PBS Integration Guide - RM Access Control in the Moab Workload Manager Manual Version Installation Guide.